DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 - **Free tier:** Default training enabled, grants rights to use Customer Code and Output for model training
 - **Pro & Enterprise tier:** No training at all, promises Customer Code or Output is never used to train AI models

-**Q: How does credential protection work with .ignore settings?**
+**Q: How does credential protection work with exclusion settings?**
-- **Supported .ignore patterns:** .augmentignore file support using glob patterns similar to gitignore
+- **Supported exclusion patterns:** .augmentignore file support using glob patterns similar to gitignore
 - **Credential confidentiality measures:** Create .augmentignore file in workspace root to ignore files during indexing

 **Q: What deployment options are available?**